apache/cassandra-website/src/_posts/2020-12-04-cass_changelog_2.markdown

 The community weighed options to address reads inconsistencies for Compact Storage as noted in ticket [CASSANDRA-16217](https://issues.apache.org/jira/browse/CASSANDRA-16217) (committed).
 The conversation continues in ticket [CASSANDRA-16226](https://issues.apache.org/jira/browse/CASSANDRA-16226) with the aim of ensuring there are no huge performance regressions for common queries when you upgrade from 2.x to 3.0 with Compact Storage tables or drop it from a table on 3.0+.

 #### **Added**
-In 4.0 there is a plan to drop compact storage and related code, but the community noticed behavioral changes such as differences in visible behavior between "normal" and compact tables.
-Solutions are being discussed as part of [CASSANDRA-16217](https://issues.apache.org/jira/browse/CASSANDRA-16217).

-#### **Added**
 [CASSANDRA-16222](https://issues.apache.org/jira/browse/CASSANDRA-16222) is a Spark library that can compact and read raw Cassandra SSTables into SparkSQL.
 By reading the sstables directly from a snapshot directory, one can achieve high performance with minimal impact to a production cluster.
 It was used to successfully export a 32TB Cassandra table (46bn CQL rows) to HDFS in Parquet format in around 70 minutes, a 20x improvement on previous solutions.

 #### **Changed**